camit001/Python-In-30-Days/Day_02_Variables_builtin_functions/02_variables_builtin_functions.md

 ## Variables

 Variables store data in a computer memory.
 Mnemonic variables are recommended to use in many programming languages.
 A mnemonic variable is a variable name that can be easily remembered and associated.
 A variable refers to a memory address in which data is stored.
-Number at the beginning, special character, hyphen are not allowed when naming a variable.
-A variable can have a short name (like x, y, z), but a more descriptive name (firstname, lastname, age, country) is highly recommended.
+A variable name cannot start with a number and cannot contain spaces, hyphens, or most special characters.
+A variable can have a short name (like x, y, z), but a more descriptive name (first_name, last_name, age, country) is recommended.

 Python Variable Name Rules

 - A variable name must start with a letter or the underscore character
 - A variable name cannot start with a number
-- A variable name can only contain alpha-numeric characters and underscores (A-z, 0-9, and \_ )
+- A variable name can only contain letters, numbers, and underscores (A-Z, a-z, 0-9, and `_`)
 - Variable names are case-sensitive (firstname, Firstname, FirstName and FIRSTNAME) are different variables)

 Here are some example of valid variable names: